 New look, new features, and new moves for Snake

-Twin Snakes runs with a slightly improved version of Metal Gear Solid 2’s game engine.
-The GameCube being more powerful than the PS2, Twin Snakes looks sharper than MGS2.
+The Twin Snakes runs with a slightly improved version of Metal Gear Solid 2’s game engine.
+With the GameCube being more powerful than the PS2, Twin Snakes looks even sharper than MGS2.

-Snake can now roll, hide in closets, throw empty mags and adult books on the ground to distract guards, suspend on sharp edges, and hold soldiers at gunpoint in the first-person view to retrieve items and ammo from them.
+Snake can now do a bunch of things that weren’t possible in the original version.
+He can now roll, hide in closets, throw empty mags and adult books on the ground to distract guards, suspend on sharp edges, and hold soldiers at gunpoint in the first-person view to retrieve items and ammo from them.
 All in all, Snake feels brand new and can do much more than before.

 So do your enemies.